 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

-Witchery are an Australian women’s and children’s wear company and part of the Country Road Group.
-Their clothing is elegant and sophisticated boasting classic colours and cuts.
-Witchery are known for their White Shirt Campaign, which has raised $10 million so far for ovarian cancer research.
-The brand may be investing in important issues in the public sphere – but does its ethics continue behind the scenes?
-Read on to find out how Witchery treat their workers, the planet and animals.
+Witchery is an Australian womenswear company and part of the Country Road Group.
+Its clothing is elegant and sophisticated boasting classic colours and cuts.
+Witchery is known for its White Shirt Campaign, which has raised AU$15m so far for ovarian cancer research.
+The brand may be investing in important issues in the public sphere, but do its ethics continue behind the scenes?
+Read on to find out how Witchery treats its workers, the planet, and animals.

 Our planet rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Witchery “Not Good Enough”.

 The brand uses few lower-impact materials, and while it uses renewable energy in its direct operations (such as stores or offices), its greater supply chain gets left behind.
 There’s also no evidence Witchery is taking meaningful action to reduce water use, nor is it minimising textile waste in its supply chain.

 The brand has a long way to go to improve its impact on the environment, including re-evaluating the kinds of materials it uses and the amount of new products it puts out each season.

 Workers’ rights are central to our people rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here Witchery also comes out with a score of “Not Good Enough” based on a few factors.